mgrould/MachineLearning/RandomForest/CodeBook.md

 * PetalWidthCm : Wigth of the pepal in centimeters.

-* Species_True : True species of the iris.
+* Species_True : True specie of each iris.

-* Species_Find : Predicted species of the iris find with the Random Forest method.
+* Species_Find : Predicted specie of each iris found with the Random Forest method.